gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 normal replicate volume.
 This prevents the corner-case split-brain described earlier for 3 way replicas.

-The behaviour of arbiter volumes in allowing/failing write FOPS in conjunction with client-quorum can be summarized in the below steps:
+The behavior of arbiter volumes in allowing/failing write FOPS in conjunction with client-quorum can be summarized in the below steps:

 - If all 3 bricks are up (happy case), then there is no issue and the FOPs are allowed.

 - If 2 bricks are up and if one of them is the arbiter (i.e. the 3rd brick) *and* it blames the other up brick for a given file, then all write FOPS will fail with ENOTCONN.
-This is because in this scenario, the only true copy is on the brick that is down.
+This is because, in this scenario, the only true copy is on the brick that is down.
 Hence we cannot allow writes until that brick is also up.
  If the arbiter doesn't blame the other brick, FOPS will be allowed to proceed.
  'Blaming' here is w.r.t the values of AFR changelog extended attributes.

 - If 2 bricks are up and the arbiter is down, then FOPS will be allowed.
  When the arbiter comes up, the entry/metadata heals to it happen.
 Of course data heals are not needed.

 - If only one brick is up, then client-quorum is not met and the volume becomes EROFS.